Fayette County Memorial Hospital Imaging Center

 interpret your exams and report their findings to your attending physician.

-He has over 16 years of experience in all areas of diagnostic imaging
+to know from the FCMH Radiology Department.
+He has over 16 years of experience

 Continuous sub-specialty diagnostic imaging support will be provided remotely

-by the Wexner Medical Center Radiology faculty 24/7 365 days a year.
+by Riverside Radiology and Interventional Associates 24/7 365 days a year.

 Digital mammography is now available at the Women’s Wellness Center